tducasse/go-instabot/README.md

 # How does it work?
+## Algorithm
 - There is a config file, where you can enter hashtags, and for each hashtag, how many likes, comments, and follows you want.
 - The script will then fetch pictures from the 'explore by tags' page on Instagram, using the API.
 - It will decide (based on your settings) if it has to follow, like or comment.
-- At the end of the routine, an email will be sent, with a report on everything that's been done.
+- At the end of the routine, an email can be sent, with a report on everything that's been done.

+Additionally, there is a retry mechanism in the eventuality that Instagram is too slow to answer (it can happen sometimes), and the script will wait for some time before trying again.

+## Bans
 The script is coded so that your Instagram account will not get banned ; it waits between every call to simulate human behavior.

-Additionally, there is a retry mechanism in the eventuality that Instagram is too slow to answer (it can happen sometimes), and the script will wait for some time before trying again.
+The first time it logs you in, it will store the session object in a file, encrypted with AES (thanks to [goinsta](https://github.com/ahmdrz/goinsta)).
+Every next launch will try to recover the session instead of logging in again.
+This is a trick to avoid getting banned for connecting on too many devices (as suggested by [anastalaz](https://github.com/anastalaz)).

 # How to use
 ## Installation